Jenina1048510/history/README.md

-The invention of the movable-type printing press by Johannes Gutenberg around 1440 revolutionized the spread of information in Europe.
+The Treaty of Versailles, signed in 1919, formally ended World War I and imposed heavy penalties on Germany.